project-windio/lidar-data/README.md

 						 iteration once, the individual_reference_x corresponds only to this sub data set.
 This reference is used for the calculation of the individual_timestamp_x

-**individual_timestamp_x** = time stapm of a wind speed measurement height dataset.
+**individual_timestamp_x** = time stamp of a wind speed measurement height dataset.
 The individual_timestamp_x is not received from the lidar station.
 It is calculated as followed: The time it takes to measure one height (usually 1 second) is multiplied by the place in the order of heights (measured from highest to lowest) and then added to the timestamp received by the lidar unit.

 **horizontal_windspeed_x** = the horizontal wind speed at the given height measured in m/s